 This set of Dorothy with the Scarecrow, the Tin Man and the Cowardly Lion was made by Clay Art.

-The first section of the opened in .
+The first section of the Pennsylvania Turnpike opened in 1940.
 It was called “America’s First Superhighway”.
 It ran for 160 miles from Carlisle to Irwin.

 December 7, 1941 – Pearl Harbor

 This one-piece chalkware set is a reminder of the attack on Pearl Harbor and the sinking of the USS Arizona.